 diamond icon The keenly anticipated Meryton ball is referred to by the Bennets as the 'next assembly' - in Georgian times, public balls were held, usually to coincide with a full moon to aid travel to and fro, in the Autumn and Winter months.
 They were important social gatherings, allowing young people from a wider social circle than usual to meet and get to know one another.
 This ball offers the novelty of Mr Bingley and his 'large party' from Netherfield being introduced to Meryton society.internal link from note-200

 diamond icon The narrative voice comes close to the voice of gossip in Meryton about marriage market - with the idea that 'to be fond of dancing' was a step to 'falling in love'.
-This sense of anticipation is translated in the Davies' 1995 adaptation by Mrs Bennet's remark that, now Mr Bennet has called on him, her 'girls' will 'all dance with Mr Bingley'.internal link from note-202
+This sense of anticipation is translated in Davies' 1995 adaptation by Mrs Bennet's remark that, now Mr Bennet has called on him, her 'girls' will 'all dance with Mr Bingley'.internal link from note-202

 diamond icon The gap between rumour and reality is portrayed by Austen - town gossip exaggerates the size of the party to include 'twelve ladies' who might form a barrier to the young women of Meryton dancing with Mr Bingley - but in reality, only his two sisters attend with him.
 The town gossip about Bingley and his guests is represented in Davies' adaptation in a lively two-hander between Lydia and Kitty.internal link from note-204 When the Bingley party arrives at the ball, Elizabeth notes to her sisters and Charlotte - 'only two ladies then after all'.internal link from note-204

 diamond iconUnlike Austen, Davies provides detailed directions about the people present and setting for the ball - including how they feel in their finery; that Mrs Bennet and Lady Lucas are at 'the top end of the social scale here'.
-This explains further why they are offended when, as Austen notes, Mr Darcy seems 'so above his company' Davies visualises the assembly room where dancing, refreshment and talk all take place. internal link from note-206 He also envisages the atmosphere which is 'hot and sweaty', full of 'coarse male laughter' and 'ROWS of plump matrons sitting down'.
+This explains further why they are offended when, as Austen notes, Mr Darcy seems 'so above his company'.
+Davies visualises the assembly room where dancing, refreshment and talk all take place. internal link from note-206 He also envisages the atmosphere which is 'hot and sweaty', full of 'coarse male laughter' and 'ROWS of plump matrons sitting down'.
 People are relaxed enjoying themselves. link to video for note-206 The onscreen production is slightly more refined than this and these directions in fact describe more accurately the setting and atmosphere of the Meryton Ball in the 2005 Joe Wright adaptation, which is a larger more chaotic gathering.
 The music stops and a hush falls upon proceedings when the Netherfield party arrives and walks the full length of the room with the whole assembly watching them. link to video for note-206

 diamond icon In the novel, first favourable impressions of Darcy from the assembly are of his 'handsome features, noble mein' and his 'ten thousand a year' (which would have made his family one of the richest 400 in the country at the time [Mingay, 1963]).
 But soon 'his manners gave a disgust' as he refuses to engage with the Meryton residents.
 Davies channels these first impressions through Mrs Bennet who asks Jane and Elizabeth if Darcy is not 'the handsomest man you have ever seen'.
-But when he snubs them, walking off after he claims he 'rarely dances', Mrs Bennet asks if they have ever met 'such a proud disagreeable man' and agrees with Elizabeth's teasing that he is 'Quite ill-favoured!'
+But when he snubs them, walking off after he claims he 'rarely dances', Mrs Bennet asks if they have ever met 'such a proud disagreeable man' and agrees with Elizabeth's teasing that he is 'Quite ill-favoured!'.
 Darcy has signalled to her clearly that he is not in the market for 'falling in love' at this ball.
 There is no such conversation in the novel and Darcy does dance but only once with each of Bingley's sisters.internal link from note-210

 diamond icon Note from the Davies stage directions how Bingley dances respectfully with Jane and other Meryton ladies, while Darcy 'prowls the room', observing all, inlcuding the gossiping Mrs Bennet, failing to spot when Sir William approaches to him to speak and ending up 'a little to one side'.internal link from note-220